Peter Weiss, MA, LMHC

-Peter is the co-director of Camp DCO and has developed Camp DCO in partnership with Dr. Osborne and Dr. Welch.
-Peter has extensive experience in developing, managing, and facilitating wilderness therapy programs, and has clinical experience treating OCD in children and adolescents using Exposure and Response Prevention.
-Peter is a graduate of the Behavior Therapy Training Institute (BTTI), an intensive training for clinicians who treat OCD, and is a member of the Obsessive Compulsive Foundation.
-Peter works full-time as a child, adolescent and adult therapist in private practice in Seattle.
-Approximately 80% of Peter’s patient caseload is comprised of children, teens, and adults with OCD.
+Peter is the co-founder and co-director of Camp DCO and has developed Camp DCO in partnership with Dr. Osborne and Dr. Welch.
+Peter has extensive experience in developing, managing, and facilitating wilderness therapy programs, and has clinical experience treating OCD in children and adults using Exposure and Response Prevention.
+Peter is a graduate of the Behavior Therapy Training Institute (BTTI), and is currently a doctoral candidate at the Institute of Contemporary Psychoanalysis in Los Angeles, where he is working on integrating behavior therapy and contemporary psychoanalytic theory.
+Peter works full-time as a child and adult therapist in private practice in Seattle.
+Approximately 75% of Peter’s patient caseload is comprised of children, teens, and adults with OCD.

 Travis Osborne, Ph.D.